What is specific antibody deficiency?

 Treatment for specific antibody deficiency centres on:

-Primary goals of treatment are to prevent bronchiectasis and scarring in the lungs from repeated respiratory infections and to maintain the overall quality of life.
+The primary goals of treatment are to prevent bronchiectasis and scarring in the lungs from repeated respiratory infections and to maintain the overall quality of life.

 The prognosis for patients with specific antibody deficiency is generally reasonable.
 Children have been known to outgrow specific antibody deficiency naturally and those who do not are still able to maintain a good quality of life with antibiotic and immunoglobulin therapy.